ascoderu/lokole/README.rst

 Third, use the makefile to verify your installation by running the tests and starting up the server.
 The makefile will automatically install all required dependencies into a virtual environment.
+The server will automatically reload whenever any of the Flask code or Jinja templates are changed.

 .. sourcecode :: sh